Resilient Communities Through Collaboration + Investment

 created and/or retained

-• 2,225 housing units preserved through funding 324 small housing providers
+• 2,225 housing units preserved through funding housing grants management

 • 35,000+ jobs retained or created